PrateekSinghRajput/Post-Graduate-Project-Details-2025/README.md

 ## Project Overview

 This project implements a wireless soil nutrient and temperature monitoring system designed to support precision agriculture.
-It uses an ESP32 microcontroller to measure soil NPK levels (Nitrogen, Phosphorous, Potassium) and soil temperature, then transmits the data wirelessly using the **LoRa** protocol to a central receiver (another ESP32 or gateway).
+It uses an ESP32 microcontroller to measure soil NPK levels (Nitrogen, Phosphorous, Potassium) and soil temperature, then transmits the data wirelessly using the **LoRa** protocol to a central receiver.

 The system enables farmers to optimize fertilizer usage, automate irrigation control, and monitor multiple nodes across large farms with real-time data and local displays.